dudushy/minecraft-server/README.md

         9gb /   -Xmx9216M -Xms9216M and so on... just multiply 1024 for how much you want
         ```

-    - Paste `java -Xmx2048M -Xms1024M -jar server.jar nogui` (change RAM for your preference)
+    - Paste `java -Xmx2048M -Xms1024M -jar spigot.jar nogui` (change RAM for your preference)

     - save the file as `.bat`